syedtaqi95/CarND-Traffic-Sign-Classifier-Project/README.md

 As the histogram shows, most classes have roughly equal probability distributions in each of the test sets.
 Some classes (such as n=20,21,22) have slightly higher probability densities in the validation test set compared to the training and test sets.

-I also plotted a random set of images from the images, example below:
+I also plotted a random set of images from the dataset, example below:

 ![example_images]